mbrucher/AudioTK/doc/source/documentation.rst

 * **TypedBaseFilter** is the class that you will actually use.
 * **InPointerFilter** is a class without input ports that will be a source for new data
 * **OutPointerFilter** is a class without output ports that will behave as a sink for the data
+* **PipelineGlobalSinkFilter** is a special class without inputs or outputs, but that can several sinks process simultaneously (not possible without this special class)

 Mock module
 ###########